Canada has 6 time zones

 Canada has always been known as a peace-loving, humanitarian nation.
 It is a founding member of the United Nations.
-In fact, The United Nations Declaration of Human Rights was authored in large part by Canadian law professor, John Humphrey.
+In fact, the United Nations Declaration of Human Rights was written in large part by Canadian law professor, John Humphrey.

 In a recent World Health Organization study, Canada placed third in the list of countries with the cleanest air on the planet.
-This may be due in large part to the fact that 30% of the country’s total landmass is occupied by forest.
-This does not only contribute to the fresh air but also to the abundance of breathtaking natural sceneries which you will find all over the country.
+With 30% of the country’s total landmass occupied by lush forests, it is not surprising that it has an abundance of fresh air as well as breathtaking natural scenery.

 0 of 8 questions completed